The Watchet Grand Tour

 Looking seaward and to your left is the Market House Museum and Holy Cross Chapel, whilst to your right is the Memorial Ground and sports area.
 The Museum, with its free entrance, is open most days and is well worth a visit to get the feel of "Old Watchet" before the rest of your tour.
 The Memorial Ground is home to public tennis courts complete with an outdoor gym and table tennis table.

 Take your time and walk past the Museum to the bridge over the Washford River, turn left by the Star Inn and follow the footpath past the Royal British Legion into Mill Street.
 Immediately on your left can be seen an old Packhorse Bridge alongside a row of 17th Century thatched cottages.

 Now follow the road to your right along Whitehall for a few hundred yards until you reach a further footpath that was once part of Watchet's Mineral Railway.
-Following this path across the Washford River will take you past Watchet's largest industry, the Paper Mill.
+Following this path across the Washford River will take you past the site of Watchet's largest industry, the Paper Mill, sadly now closed.
 For the length of this path you may see an abundance of local wildlife and flowers, whilst on your right you will surely see, smell and hear a passing Steam Train!